Rigaud, Quebec: Government

+Infrastructure

 The Rigaud station was the former terminus of the AMT commuter train to downtown Montreal.

 On 1 July 2010, service to Rigaud was discontinued, as the town was unable to pay the $300,000 annual fee to the AMT to allow service to continue to the town.
 After that date, the rail line ends at Hudson.

 The town is served by the 61 bus from Exo La Presqu’Île.

 Education

 Commission Scolaire des Trois-Lacs operates Francophone schools.